Lausanne: Economy

-As of In 2010 2010, Lausanne had an unemployment rate of 8%.
-As of 2008, there were 114 people employed in the primary economic sector and about 25 businesses involved in this sector.
-6,348 people were employed in the secondary sector and there were 698 businesses in this sector.
-83,157 people were employed in the tertiary sector, with 6,501 businesses in this sector.
+As of In 2010 2010, Lausanne had an unemployment rate of 8 percent.
+As of 2008, there were 114 people employed in the primary sector of the economy and about 25 businesses involved in this sector.
+6,348 people were employed in the secondary sector of the economy and there were 698 businesses in this sector.
+83,157 people were employed in the tertiary sector of the economy, with 6,501 active businesses in this sector.

-There were 59,599 residents of the municipality who were employed in some capacity, of which women made up 47.4% of the workforce.
-In 2008 the total number of full-time equivalent jobs was 75,041.
+There were 59,599 residents of the municipality who were employed in some capacity, of which women made up 47.4 percent of the workforce.
+As of 2008 the total number of full-time equivalent jobs was 75,041.
 The number of jobs in the primary sector was 93, of which 56 were in agriculture, 34 were in forestry or lumber production and 3 were in fishing or fisheries.
-The number of jobs in the secondary sector was 6,057 of which 1,515 or (25.0%) were in manufacturing, 24 or (0.4%) were in mining and 3,721 (61.4%) were in construction.
+The number of jobs in the secondary sector was 6,057 of which 1,515 or 25.0 percent were in manufacturing, 24 or 0.4 percent were in mining and 3,721 or 61.4 percent were in construction.
 The number of jobs in the tertiary sector was 68,891.
-In the tertiary sector; 8,520 or 12.4% were in wholesale or retail sales or the repair of motor vehicles, 2,955 or 4.3% were in the movement and storage of goods, 4,345 or 6.3% were in a hotel or restaurant, 4,671 or 6.8% were in the information industry, 6,729 or 9.8% were the insurance or financial industry, 8,213 or 11.9% were technical professionals or scientists, 5,756 or 8.4% were in education and 14,312 or 20.8% were in health care.
+In the tertiary sector 8,520 or 12.4 percent were employed in wholesale or retail sales or the repair of motor vehicles.
+2,955 people or 4.3 percent were employed in the movement and storage of goods.
+Whereas 4,345 or 6.3 percent were employed in a hotel or restaurant.
+4,671 people or 6.8 percent were employed in the information industry.
+The insurance or financial industry employed 6,729 people or 9.8 percent.
+8,213 or 11.9 percent were employed as technical professionals or scientists.
+Furthermore 5,756 or 8.4 percent were working in education.
+Finally 14,312 people or 20.8 percent were working in health care.

-In 2000, there were 55,789 workers who commuted into the municipality and 19,082 workers who commuted away.
+As of 2000, there were 55,789 workers who commuted into the municipality and 19,082 workers who commuted away.
 The municipality is a net importer of workers, with about 2.9 workers entering the municipality for every one leaving.
-About 1.9% of the workforce coming into Lausanne are coming from outside Switzerland, while 0.1% of the locals commute out of Switzerland for work.
-Of the working population, 40.9% used public transportation to get to work, and 35.1% used a private car.
+About 1.9 percent of the workforce coming into Lausanne are coming from outside Switzerland, while 0.1 percent of the locals commute out of Switzerland for work.
+Of the working population, 40.9 percent used public transportation to get to work, and 35.1 percent used a private car.

 Large companies headquartered in Lausanne and its metropolitan area include: